 b.
 A manufacturer believed their construction products could be installed more quickly than competitor's.

-Time study verified the claim, was subsequently featured in ads.
+Time study verified the claim, and was subsequently featured in ads.

-Choose a formal work measurement system; "incentives" or "piecework", or "reasonable expectations".
+Choose a formal work measurement system; "incentives" or "piecework", or "Reasonable Expectations" (RE).
+The costs are

 Create an incentive system if it fits the company style.
-(Incentives motivate people, but rate setting
+Incentives or piece rates motivate people, but rate setting

 Skilled Labor Shortage